thycotic/dsv-docs/product/cli-ref/secret.md

 #### Restore

-Up to 72 hours after you delete a Secret, you can restore it:
+Up to 72 hours after you delete a Secret (but not if you hard deleted it using the `--force` flag), you can restore it:

 ```bash
 thy secret restore --path us-east/server02